arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-11.md

     test <@ run monthParser "not a month" = Failure "Expected Dec" @>
 ```

-Notice that when the collection of parsers fails, it emits the error
+Notice that when this parser fails, it emits the error emitted by the
-of the last parser.
-This is a bit disappointing, and surely
+last parser in the collection.
+This is less than ideal.
+There are
-suboptimal.
-There are techniques to improve that, but let's not get
+techniques to improve that, but let's not get sidetracked.
+We have
-sidetracked.
-We have other interesting combinators to invent, first.
+other interesting combinators to invent, first.

 Of course, if you want `monthParser` to return an `int` instead of a
-`char`, you can map an `char -> int` to it, using `<!>`.
-Are you
+`char`, you can `map` an `char -> int` function to it.

-getting familiar with this way of mixing those little combinators?
+Are you getting familiar with this way of mixing these little
+combinators?

 ## anyOf
 A very convenient helper function you can build on top of `choose` is